You’re So Good At Conversation!

 So we talked about how like all of these are scripts or templates, like there's you say something and there's a predictable response.

 And there's actually, you can boil it down to what are called families.
+So like different types of conversations fall into different kinds of families.

 The big ones that we've seen are reconstruction, moralizing, and projection, right?

-reconstructing or remembering and sharing something about an event with somebody.
+Yeah, reconstruction, you know, obviously reconstructing or remembering and sharing something about an event with somebody.

 The projective is looking to the future.

-It could be very specific, like where are we going to dinner or just more like sitting around and chatting out loud about the real future.
+It could be very specific, like where are we going to dinner or just more like sitting around and chatting out loud about like the real future.

+And then what was moral communication?
+About good and bad?
 Yeah, it's more about tearing people down or complimenting people.
+And

-we tend way more toward negativity, tearing people down
+we tend way more toward negativity, tearing people down,

 rather than building people up.

-So at the beginning, we kind of talked, I think we gave an example of how this might be used like on the job or something.
+yeah so at the beginning we kind of talked i think we gave an example of how this might be used um like on the job or something and sort of practical applications do involve that for sure.

-Like you might be hired by a company to come in and consult when that company does,
+Like you might be hired by a company to come in and consult when that company does, like has kind of the same kind of conversation over and over with people.

-Like, if it's a surgical team or a call center, for sure, whenever you hear this call may be recorded for training and evaluation purposes, that's that's probably what they're doing right there, or maybe just judging their own employees and how they're doing on the job.
+Like if it's a surgical team or a call center, for sure, whenever you hear this call may be recorded for training and evaluation purposes, that's probably what they're doing right there.

-Um, they've also found you can help people get certain types of responses that you're looking for.
+They've also found you can help people get certain types of responses that you're looking for.
+Like we talked about the emergency psychiatric hospital,

 where they wanted to get the person's name and then trick them into it.

-There was a guy named John Heritage, unsurprisingly from UCLA, who worked with doctors to figure out how they could get patients to volunteer more problems that they needed help with.
+There was a guy named John Heritage, unsurprisingly, from UCLA, who worked with doctors to figure out how they could get patients to volunteer more problems that they needed help with.

 And they found that doctors who say, is there anything else that you need help with today?

-Apparently, anything triggers a response, a predictable response, which is no.
+Apparently, anything triggers a response, a predictable response, which is no. But if you change anything to something, that

 for some reason, that particular script or template opens up the possibility of sharing more information.
+And you would just never figure that out.

-Yeah, that was well said.
+That was well said.
+Thank you.

 Way to go, John Heritage et al.

-A woman named Elizabeth Stokoe of the London School of Economics and Political Science Science
+A woman named Elizabeth Stokoe of the London School of Economics and Political Science

 found this when she studied conversations in a mediation service